hackclub/hackclub/workshops/weather_app/README.md

 # Weather App

-Are you a beginner in Javascript and don't know how to start working with APIs?

-If yes, you are at the right place.
-Being a beginner at Js and beginning to work with APIs could be very painful.
-But with a simple project we would learn some basic elements of `JS` and I am sure till the end of the workshop you will get a hang of how APIs work.

-In this App we would take an input of a city from the user and display the weather details(Current temp, Min/Max Temp etc) of that particular city.
+Are you a beginner in JavaScript and don't know where to get started?
+If yes, you're in the right place!
+Being a beginner in coding and having to learn the fundamentals can be very painful—but the best way to learn is to make fun, simple projects!
+In this workshop, you'll build an app that uses web APIs to get the weather for any city.

-Before we start building our app let's see how the final version would look like:
+Here's what the final version looks like:

 ![main](https://cloud-fw0yxvsf2.vercel.app/0screenshot_from_2020-10-23_19-26-13.png)

-Isn't it amazing?
-Get your cup of coffee and 20 minutes of your time to build an awesome weather app.

 The [Source Code](https://github.com/gautamjajoo/BasicWeather) & [Demo](https://WeatherApp.gautamjajoo.repl.co) are hyperlinked here.

-## 0. What could you expect till the end of the workshop?

-Till the end of the workshop you would have a good understanding of how to deal with APIs.
-You could also expand this knowledge to be creative and implement new APIs in your projects.

-Also, you would learn some nice `CSS` tricks for making beautiful card designs and basic elements/properties of `JS`.
+By the end of this workshop, you'll have learned how to use web APIs, which you could expand to use even more creatively in future projects.
+You'll also learn some fundamentals of JavaScript, as well as some nice CSS tricks for making beautiful card designs.

 ## 1. The Prerequisites
-Some basic understanding of `HTML,CSS and Javascript/JSON`.
+Some basic understanding of HTML,CSS and Javascript/JSON.

-Don't be upset if you don't know any of the above, we will make sure you learn something new till the end of the workshop.
+If you don't know any of the above, don't worry!
+This workshop will guide you through it.

 ## 2. Setting up the project on Repl.it

-Repl.it is a powerful online IDE(integrated development environment) where you can edit, build and collaborate to make some beautiful projects.
-Make sure you have set up your account on [Repl](repl.it).
-Once you are finished setting up your account, create a [new repl project](https://repl.it/languages/html) with the above mentioned languages.

-Three files each of ```HTML,CSS and JS``` would be created and name them as  `index.html`, `style.css` and `app.js` respectively.
-After the above instructions your screen would look something like this:
+We're going to be using [Repl.it](https://repl.it) for this workshop.
+Repl.it is a powerful collaborative online code editor.

+Start by creating a [new HTML/CSS repl.it project](https://repl.it/languages/html).

+You should see three files: `index.html`, `style.css`, and `script.js`.

 ![repl.it screen](https://cloud-o4m9cgxr8.vercel.app/0screenshot_from_2020-10-09_12-14-29.png)

-Once you have finished setting up the files, we can now move on to writing some code.

 ## 3. Making a skeleton of the app.

-Let's start with adding some code to the `HTML` file.
+Let's start by adding some code to the `index.html` file.
 We start the file with some basic lines which are added in every HTML file.

 ```html
 <!DOCTYPE html>